Asymptotically hyperboloidal initial data sets from a parabolic-hyperbolic formulation of the Einstein vacuum constraints: Asymptotically hyperboloidal data sets

 \subsubsection{General solutions of R\'acz's parabolic-hyperbolic formulation of the vacuum constraints}

 In this section we study the asymptotics of general solutions of the vacuum constraints without symmetry requirements (especially not restricting to the specific choices in \Sectionref{SubSec:Hyperboloidal_Sphereical}) obtained by solving R\'acz's original parabolic-hyperbolic formulation in \Sectionref{Sec:ParabolicHyperbolicConstraints} for a large class of asymptotically hyperboloidal background data sets.
 The results in this section are purely formal in the sense that certain \emph{a-priori regularity assumptions} are made without rigorously proving the existence of solutions that satisfy these assumptions.
-A particular purpose of \Sectionref{Sec:BinaryBlackHoles} is to provide at least numerical justifications for some of these assumptions.
+A particular purpose of \Sectionref{Sec:BinaryBlackHoles} is to provide at least numerical justifications that these a-priori assumptions make sense.

 \paragraph{Minimal regularity.} We begin with a {minimal regularity} characterisation of asymptotically hyperboloidal \emph{vacuum} initial data sets in the light of \Propref{Result:Hyp_Decays}. \begin{props} Pick a (sufficiently large) constant $\rho_->0$ and let $\Sigma$ be the manifold $(\rho_-,\infty)\times\mathbb S^2$.
-Consider a background initial data set (not necessarily a solution of the Einstein vacuum constraints) associated with $2+1$ fields $(\hat A,\kappa,\hat q,\hat p_\Sph {a},B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ on $\Sigma$.
-Suppose that these satisfy the conditions of \Propref{Result:Hyp_Decays} and that in addition $\kappa^{(0)}$ is either strictly positive or strictly negative.
+Consider a background initial data set (not necessarily a solution of the Einstein vacuum constraints) associated with arbitrary $2+1$ fields $(\kappa, B_\Sph {a},Q_\Sph {ab},h_\Sph{ab})$ on $\Sigma$ that satisfy the conditions of \Propref{Result:Hyp_Decays}, and, in addition, are such that $\kappa^{(0)}$ is either strictly positive or strictly negative.